What Dog Breeds Need Hand Stripping: A Grooming Guide

 Begin

 grooming preparation by starting with a clean, dry coat.
 Use a slicker brush to remove dirt and tangles, and apply chalk if needed to improve grip when doing dog hand stripping.
+A thorough professional dog bath before the hand stripping session ensures the coat is clean and free of oils or products that could interfere with the stripping process.

 2. Tools Needed